Get In Touch

 Overwhelming Web Designing

-Another reason for WordPress’ complicated usability is the difficulty in designing.
+Another reason why is WordPress so hard to use is the difficulty in designing.
 Being in charge of your site’s layout can be a lot of work if you’re not a web designer.

 Is WordPress worth considering?